Everything You & Your Male Clients Need To Know About Waxing

 1. Avoid drinking caffeine.
 It can heighten sensitivity to pain by increasing alertness.

-2. Exfoliating before waxing for smoother result with fewer ingrown hairs.
+2. To achieve a smoother result and reduce ingrown hairs, exfoliating the area before waxing is recommened.
 Wax will also adhere to hair better without dead skin in the way.

 3. Wear loose clothing.
 A tight shirt on a freshly waxed back may not feel very comfortable on a hot summer day.